nathanjordan/RideSF/README.md

 backbone view for the map.
 I'm not sure if this would force the google maps api to redraw the entire map every time the view was re-rendered; a possible experiment in the future.
 I also would have used Require.js if I had more time for dependency loading.
 I also would have implemented better testing.
+Testing the database module became problematic since I needed to create a temporary sqlite database with spatial support from spatialite, which proved to be difficult.
+Attempting to load the spatialite extension results in a segmentation fault.
+As a result, I wasn't really able to test the database module.

 As for additional features, theres a few things I would add.
 I'd make it so you can add favorite parking spots, add the ability to filter by parking type and